 Tips for Crowdfunding Success

-Planned Marketing: Finally, planned marketing and outreach is critical.
+- Planned Marketing: Finally, planned marketing and outreach are critical.
 Irrespective of the platform you use, you will have more success if you put in a lot of hours when marketing your idea.